Arnifabiziagne/Panorama/Panorama_graph/README.md

 ## Prerequisites
 - Docker available
 - 16 GB RAM (32 Go+ recommanded for big data)
+- sufficient hard disk space (approximately 10 times the size of the GFA, ideally SSD)
 - Conda
 - The version of panorama_graph used to construct the database must be compatible with the version to visualize and analyse data (the version of the database is indicated in the Stats node)